Maryland & Delaware Medical Marijuana ConcentratesGreen Relief Health Admin

 What is the difference between marijuana oils, concentrates, extracts, and more?
 In one sense, not much.
 While each clearly has differences in the way you consume them, how they look, or taste the basic idea behind each is the same.
 They all are products derived from medical marijuana and that offer more cannabinoids per unit compared to the plant in its natural state.
 This is in a nutshell where the term concentrate comes from.
 It is simply because those forms of medical cannabis are more concentrated with things such as THC than medical cannabis flower is.

-Differences In Maryland Medical Marijuana Concentrates
+Differences In Maryland And Delaware Medical Marijuana Concentrates

-While in principal the idea behind Maryland medical marijuana concentrates is the same, there are differences among the various product types.
+While in principal the idea behind Maryland and Delaware medical marijuana concentrates is the same, there are differences among the various product types.
 Extracts, such as the type used in an oil form, use an extraction method to remove the THC from the plant.
 Typically, this is done with either a CO2, butane or ethanol extraction method that separates the THC from the rest of the plant.
 The different types of extraction methods can affect how much of the cannabinoids are taken from the plant and how pure the final product is.

 Here is where it gets confusing again, extracts are a form of concentrates, and oils are a form of extracts.
 To make it clearer, here are a few examples: